|Colors:||Black, white, gray, brown, mahogany, red|

 - Irish Bostetter Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Irish Bostetter
+- Temperament & Intelligence of the Irish Bostetter